rpaudel42/rpaudel42.github.io/pages/dataset.md

 The result is two separate, comma-delimited (.csv) files, documents.csv and usertweet.csv, corresponding to news stories and tweets respectively.

-This data can be useful for text/topic mining.
+This data can be useful for text/topic mining and is used for [Mining Heterogeneous Graph for Patterns and Anomalies](https://publish.tntech.edu/index.php/PSRCI/article/view/365)
 The full datasets of Twitter-Newsfeed dataset can be downloaded here (**[Twitter-Newsfeed.zip](/datasets/Twitter-Newsfeed.zip)**)

 ---